Imam Abdulrahman Bin Faisal University

 Previously, Van de Mosselaer was a member of the Quality Assurance working group of Vlhora, the Council of Flemish University Colleges, and of the steering committee for learning outcomes for higher education at the VLUHR, the Flemish Council of Universities and University Colleges.
 He coordinated international projects on topics such as access to higher education, retention and student success, generic skills and 21st century skills, and collaboration with the world of work.
 Since the organization of the annual EFYE conference in Antwerp in 2010, Van de Mosselaer is a member of the EFYE Conference Organizing Committee.

 Supporting and coaching the learning of first-year students has been and remains one of his major interests.
 In 2005, he started a first research project on this subject.
-This led to the development of Lemo, a self-assessment feedback and feed-forward tool on learning competences and motivation for first-year students.
-The tool is now used in many higher education institutions in Flanders and the Netherlands, along with adapted versions in high schools.
-Since 2016, this online tool is part of the mandatory entry test for students in all Flemish teacher training colleges.
-In 2018, a new version was implemented.
+This led to the development of Lemo, a self-assessment feedback and feedforward tool on learning competences and motivation for first-year students.
+The online tool is used in many higher education institutions in Flanders and the Netherlands, along with adapted versions in high schools., The tool is also part of the mandatory entry test for students in all Flemish teacher training colleges.

 University of Otago

 Jacques van der Meer, Ph.D., is an associate professor and works in both the Office of Student Success and College of Education at the University of Otago, New Zealand.
 Dr. van der Meer has also worked as academic director in student learning development as part of the Higher Education Development Centre at the University of Otago.

 Previously, Van der Meer worked in a variety of educational settings, including as a teacher and guidance counselor in a secondary school and as a director of community education.